claret-srl/ROMANTIG/Dev.md

 # Dev
-- [ ] Restore docker scan in services
+- [ ] Restore docker scan in ./services
+- [ ] Since the OEE computation is made inside Crate-DB, with views, should a place a dedicate service in the docker-compose?
 - [ ] Undesired behavior:
  - Since the stats keep updating at each variable state changes, if the machine goes to idle the stat do not updates anymore, solutions:
 	- [ ] Cycling firing a "Timeout" state, followed by an "Idle" state: